OntoUML/ontouml4j/README.md

 # OntoUML4J

-OntoUML4J is a Java library for working with OntoUML models.
+OntoUML4J is a Java library for manipulating OntoUML models.
 This library provides a set of classes and methods to create, manipulate, and analyze OntoUML models programmatically.

 <!-- ## Table of Contents
 - [Installation](#installation)